sg-s/DA/README.md

 brew install tag
 ```

 This is totally not needed, but will throw errors if you don't install this.
+You'll have to remove all references to `tag` in the code.

 ### Latex